yo-sarawut/e-Library/articles/programming/web-app/AppScript/create-a-line-bot.md

+Use Google App Script to Create a Line bot Reminder
+==

-My new company was looking for a way to remind members to punch in/out everyday.
+>My new company was looking for a way to remind members to punch in/out everyday.
 As they mainly use LINE, I thought maybe LINE bot can be helpful if I can trigger it to send messages periodically 🤖

 ![](https://miro.medium.com/max/1400/1*JCRYpAed_y09cNzolE4hDw.png)